stackhawk/hawkscan-action/example_workflows/scan/README.md

     ```

 3. View the GitHub Actions Workflow by selecting the `Actions` tab at the top
     of your repository on GitHub.
-Then click on the `Build and Deploy to GKE`
+Then click on the `HawkScan Scan`
     element to see the details.

 [actions]: https://help.github.com/en/categories/automating-your-workflow-with-github-actions